 If you made this recipe, please be sure to rate it in the recipe card below.
 Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.

 - 3 to 4 small cardamoms - crushed

 - 6 to 7 black peppercorns - powdered or ¼ teaspoon black pepper powder or cayenne pepper

 - 2 tablespoon chopped dry fruits like almonds, cashew, pistachois

 - few strands of saffron

 - crushed palm jaggery as per taste

-- when done serve chilled masala lassi in glasses, topped with some dry fruits and saffron and if you like some cream or malai.
+- When done serve chilled masala jaggery lassi in glasses, topped with some dry fruits and saffron and if you like some cream or malai.

 Like our videos?
 Then do follow and subscribe to us on youtube to get the latest Recipe Video updates.